 Alzheimer’s is a progressive disease, meaning that it will get worse, or have a greater impact on health, over time.
-In early stages, memory loss may be minor, or not a primary symptom.
+In the early stages, memory loss may be minor, or not a primary symptom.
 In later stages, memory loss is significant and impacts an individual’s ability to concentrate, complete tasks, recognize others, and keep track of life events.

-What care is available for seniors with Alzheimer's?
+What care is available for seniors with Alzheimer's in Canada?

 Alzheimer’s care is dedicated to the treatments and therapies that help patients have the best quality of life possible.
 There is no current cure for Alzheimer’s, but research is ongoing and has given us a wide range of treatment possibilities.
 There are social and behavioral treatments, medication treatments, and lifestyle changes that can all help moderate the symptoms.

 Alzheimer’s care can be provided in-home or accessed as part of a live-in program, such as in assisted living or a nursing home.
 Senior Homecare by Angels offers trained and experienced caregivers who specialize in providing in-home care for seniors with dementia and Alzheimer's, who know how to work specifically with clients who have these diseases.

 Anyone experiencing dementia-like symptoms should speak with their doctor as soon as possible.
 If you need assistance finding a doctor with cognitive disease experience, the local Alzheimer’s Society chapter can direct you to additional resources.
 It’s important to access Alzheimer’s care as soon as possible to mediate the symptoms of the disease.
 Senior Homecare by Angels is your partner in providing great care to loved ones who have received an Alzheimer’s or dementia diagnosis.

-To learn more about the custom care plans that Senior Homecare by Angels can create for your family, contact us today.
+To learn more about the custom care plans that Senior Homecare by Angels can create for your loved one, contact your local office today.